 Passed on May 16, 1918, as an amendment to Title I of the Espionage Act of 1917, the act provided for further and expanded limitations on speech.
 Ultimately, its passage came to be viewed as an instance of government overstepping the bounds of First Amendment freedoms.

 President Woodrow Wilson, in conjunction with congressional leaders and the influential newspapers of the era, urged passage of the Sedition Act in the midst of U.S. involvement in World War I. Wilson was concerned about the country’s diminishing morale and looking for a way to clamp down on growing and widespread disapproval of the war and the military draft that had been instituted to fight it.

 The targets of prosecution under the Sedition Act were typically individuals who opposed the war effort, including pacifists, anarchists, and socialists.
-Violations of the Sedition Act could lead to as much as twenty years in prison and a fine of $10,000.
-More than two thousand cases were filed by the government under the Espionage Act of 1917 and the Sedition Act of 1918, and of these more than one thousand ended in convictions.
+Violations of the Sedition Act could lead to as much as 20 years in prison and a fine of $10,000.
+More than 2,000 cases were filed by the government under the Espionage Act of 1917 and the Sedition Act of 1918.
+Of these, more than 1,000 ended in convictions.

 Sedition Act convictions upheld against First Amendment challenges

 The Supreme Court upheld the convictions of many of the individuals prosecuted under the Sedition Act.